Dhii/output-renderer-abstract/README.md

 This package provides abstract functionality for the most common implementations of output renderers.
 The classes are meant to implement functionality for interfaces in [`dhii/output-renderer-interface`], although of course they can be used for other purposes.
-This is a good place to start of you are creating your own renderer of a new kind.
+This is a good place to start if you are creating your own renderer of a new kind.
 If you are looking for a little more specialized yet common functionality that extends this, see [`dhii/output-renderer-base`].